nikitaOrlov07/NewsApplication/README.md

 - The project is primarily written in Java, i also used HTML, CSS, and JavaScript for the front-end
 - Page navigation logic for selecting news articles is primarily implemented in JavaScript
 - JUnit and Mockito tests are included
+- Also i used PostgreSQL database for this project.

 Enjoy exploring the project!